Skin Cancer Screening and Treatment in Johnson City

 - Wear broad-spectrum sunscreen SPF on any exposed skin, and don’t forget to re-apply at least every 2 hours.
 The effectiveness of sunscreen depends on the SPF, which is the sun protection factor, and we recommend at least 30 SPF.
-Broad-spectrum sunscreen will protect your skins from both UVA and UVB rays.
+A broad-spectrum sunscreen will protect your skin from both UVA and UVB rays.

 Types of Skin Cancer